Skip to main content

 When you access the Toddle Library tab, you will find questions relevant to your grade.
 Use the filters on top to view all questions or exclusively the ones bookmarked by you.
 Select the relevant subject and click the funnel icon to access more filter options if needed.
 You can further narrow down your search by topic, sub-topic, and difficulty level.
 These questions display essential information such as the assigned score, question type, topic, and difficulty level.
 By clicking on a question card, you can preview its details in the right pane.

 To choose a question, simply mark the checkbox on its card.
 You can also select questions at random.
 Indicate the number of questions you would like to randomly choose next to the ‘Add random questions’ option and click the ‘+’ icon to add those questions to the list of selected questions.
-The total number of selected questions is shown in the top right corner, where you can click to review all the chosen items.
-Once you are satisfied with your selection, click the 'Add to worksheet' button to import the selected questions to the worksheet.

 Group 7487.png